OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 1. One half of our estimated unit size \(i.e. 1% times 0.5 or 0.5% of the average trade volume\);
 2. Exactly our estimate unit size; and,
-3. One and half times our estimated unit size \(i.e. 1% times 1.5 or 1.5% of average trade voume\).
+3. One and half times our estimated unit size \(i.e. 1% times 1.5 or 1.5% of average trade volume\).

 We'll perform 100 runs of each size using the same set of randomly generated seeds for each run.
 Let's take a look at the results: